ArduPilot/ardupilot_wiki/common/source/docs/common-baro-external.rst

 Connecting and Configuring
 --------------------------

-Connect the barometer to the flight controller's I2C port as shown below
+Connect the barometer to the autopilot's I2C port as shown below

 .. image:: ../../../images/baro-ms5611-pixhawk.jpg
     :target: ../_images/baro-ms5611-pixhawk.jpg